The characteristic polynomial of sums of random permutations and regular digraphs: Outline of the paper

 \begin{theorem} \begin{enumerate}[(1)] \item Suppose that $d\in\N$ is fixed and $\{\Lambda_\ell \}_ {\ell \in \mathbb{N}}$ be as in Definition~\ref{def:1}.
 Then for every $k\in\N$,

 \item Consider a sequence $d(n)\in\N$ such that $d(n) \to\infty$ and $d(n) = n^{o(1)}$ as $n\to\infty$.
 Then for every $k\in\N$,

 \end{enumerate} \end{theorem}

 The proof of Theorem~\ref{thm:trace} relies on the relationship between the random variables $\tr(A^k)$ and $k$-cycles on the (adjacency) digraph associated to the matrix $A$ -- note that $A$ is generically non-Hermitan, and $d$ is the degree of the regular digraph.
-The argument proceeds by the moment method, estimating the probabilities to observe some given collection of cycles for large $n$.
+The argument proceeds by the moment method, estimating the probabilities to observe some given collection of cycles for large $n$. {Our proof remains valid for $k$ growing with $n$ but very slowly ($k = O(\log \log n))$; the approximation is expected to be true for faster rates for $k$, but would require more precise combinatorial arguments.}

 \begin{remark} Theorem \ref{thm:trace} yields the fluctuations of linear statistics $\sum_{i=1}^n [f(\lambda_i)-\mathbb E f(\lambda_i)]$ for any (analytic) polynomial $f$, where $\lambda_1,\dots, \lambda_n$ are eigenvalues of $A/\sqrt{d}$.
 To study the fluctuations of linear statistics for general smooth test function with the moment method, one needs to extend the results to polynomials in $z$ and $\overline z$.
-This approach was developed in \cite{rider2007noise} for the Ginibre ensemble. \end{remark}
+This approach was developed in \cite{rider2007noise} for the Ginibre ensemble {based on the determinantal structure}. \end{remark}